akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/index.md

 ### About this work
 Although the solution that will be build in this tutorial is finally working, it is far from being production ready and might not even always be done in the perfect way.
 So, if you find anything that can be done better for any reason, don't hesitate to let me know.
 For example you could raise an [issue](https://github.com/akreienbring/akreienbring.github.io/issues) to start a discussion.

+Prerequisites / knowledge to follow the tutorial: some JAVA, Eclipse IDE, Maven, Alfresco Development.

 During this turorial you will learn (Quick Access)<br>
 1. [about all the software you need for the turial](softwarestack.md)
 2. [how to send ActiveMQ messages from Alfresco to Camel](messagesending.md)